You are located in service: RWTH Antivirus Protection

 You will then be prompted to tap on your USB key.

-Screenshot of the “Windows Security” window.
+Screenshot of the “Windows Security” window, prompting you to tap your USB device.

 Step 3